Turn Your Smartphone into a Spectroscope

 A smartphone spectroscope represents an excellent way to introduce young students to the principles of diffraction and emission and absorption line spectra.
 This little gadget would form a useful part of any STEM curriculum for the appropriate age range in physics, chemistry and astronomy classes.
 Since the vast majority of young students own smartphones these days, having them construct their own spectroscopes and learning the basic principles of spectroscopy, together with how a spectroscope actually functions, is a big plus.

 This particular model from Thunder Optics, whilst inexpensive, does come with a couple of negatives.
-The absence of where exactly to install the grating film has already been mentioned above, although this may well have only occurred with the model I personally received.
+The absence of where exactly to install the grating film has already been mentioned above, although this may well have only occurred with the model that I personally received.
+Perhaps some better quality control at the factory is needed here.

-A choice of two gratings of different resolution is very nice and welcomed, however the size of the films is too small, in my opinion, at only 1 cm square.
-Since one of the gratings was not cut square, it is obvious that they have been hand cut from a much larger sheet of grating film (possibly from Edmund Optics who market exactly this type of holographic grating film on a roll).
-2 cm square gratings would have been much more welcome and easier to handle and tape down into position during alignment.
+A choice of two gratings of different resolution is very nice and welcomed.
+However the size of the grating films supplied with the kit is too small, in my opinion: it is only 1 cm square.
+Since one of the gratings I received was not cut square, I suspect that they have been hand cut from a much larger sheet of grating film (such gratings films are offered by companies like Edmund Optics who market exactly this type of holographic film on a roll).
+If Thunder Optics offered the kit to the customer with 2 cm square gratings, this would be much more welcome and easier to handle and tape down into position during alignment.

 On the plus side, the metal slits are of excellent quality, and appear to have been laser-cut from thin aluminium sheet.
-Similar designs online describing these “paper spectroscopes” haved used razor blades as the slit, with the obvious attendant risk of some cut student fingers in a classroom setting!
+Similar designs found online describing these “paper/card spectroscopes” use razor blades as the slit, with the obvious attendant risk of some cut student fingers in a classroom setting!
+Tn additon, the actual edges of a standard consumer razor blade are far from smooth when examined under the microscope.

-Overall, this little spectroscope works quite well when the very low cost is considered, and I was able to produce some well-defined spectra from suitable emission line sources as the above results demonstrate.
+Overall, this little spectroscope works extremely well when its very low cost is considered.
+I was able to produce some well-defined spectra from suitable emission line sources as the above results have demonstrated.